Topologically protected Grover's oracle for the partition problem: Introduction

-Even more fundamental problem with the approach in Ref.~\cite{PRXQ-PP} is that its oracle affects the phases of the non-resonant states.
-Only in the adiabatic limit, these unwanted phases become truly suppressed, according to \cite{PRXQ-PP}, as $\sim 2\arctan(E\tau_O)+\pi$, where $\tau_O$ is the duration of the interaction to generate the oracle and $E$ is the characteristic energy gap to the states that represent wrong solutions.
+A more specific problem with the approach in Ref.~\cite{PRXQ-PP} is that its oracle affects the phases of the nonresonant states.
+Only in the adiabatic limit, these unwanted phases become truly suppressed, according to Ref.~\cite{PRXQ-PP}, as $\sim 2\arctan(E\tau_O)+\pi$, where $\tau_O$ is the duration of the interaction that generates the oracle and $E$ is the characteristic energy gap to the states that represent wrong solutions.
 Indeed, for $|E|\tau_O \gg 1$ such phases become close to either $0$ or $2\pi$, which would mean no unwanted error.
 However, for finite $E$ and $\tau_O$, the deviation is of the order $1/(|E|\tau_O)$.
 Hence, in order to make this phase error scale as $\sim 1/\sqrt{N}$, the time to produce the oracle has to scale as $\tau_O\sim \sqrt{N}$ at fixed $E$.
-Taking this into account, the entire time of the algorithm in \cite{PRXQ-PP} scales as $\tau_O\sqrt{N}\sim N$, which is the same as for the classical algorithm.
+Taking this into account, the entire time of the algorithm in Ref.~\cite{PRXQ-PP} scales as $\tau_O\sqrt{N}\sim N$, which is the same as for the classical algorithm.
+Similar hidden costs can be found in other quantum algorithms, as we show briefly in Appendix~\ref{sec-QFT}.
 This raises a question about whether such hidden costs on time and the trade of resources in quantum computing are inevitable.

-In this article, we propose an approach that essentially eliminates these hidden problems from the solution of NPP by Grover algorithm during physical time $\sim \sqrt{N}$.
+In this article, we propose an approach that essentially eliminates these hidden problems from the solution of NPP by the Grover algorithm during physical time $\sim \sqrt{N}$.
 Our approach uses quasi-adiabatic quantum annealing in order to produce useful unitary transformations \cite{hen,adiabO}.
-Importantly, unlike \cite{PRXQ-PP}, we do not request knowledge of the precise position of the resonance with the searched state.
-This makes our approach not only robust against the physical parameter uncertainty but also capable to solve a more complex version of NPP.
+Importantly, unlike Ref.~\cite{PRXQ-PP}, we do not request knowledge of the precise position of the resonance with the searched state.
+This makes our approach not only robust against the physical parameter uncertainty but also capable of solving a more complex version of NPP, as well as many other NP-complete problems that we will consider in Sec.~\ref{sec-gen}.